Implication of CMS data on photon PDFs

 \section{Abstract}

 As part of a recent analysis of exclusive two-photon production of $W^+W^-$ pairs at the LHC, the CMS experiment used di-lepton data to obtain an ``effective'' photon-photon luminosity.
 We show how the CMS analysis on their 8 TeV data, along with some assumptions about the likelihood for events in which the proton breaks up to pass the selection criteria, can be used to significantly constrain the photon parton distribution functions, such as those from the CTEQ, MRST, and NNPDF collaborations.
-We compare the data with predictions using these photon distributions, as well as the new LuxQED photon distribution.
-We study the impact of including these data on the NNPDF2.3QED, NNPDF3.0QED and CT14QEDinc fits, and we find that the data strongly suggests that the NNPDF photon error band should be significantly reduced.
-This is important because it may lead analyses that use these photon PDFs to overestimate the photon contribution to, as well as the uncertainty in, the calculation of processes such as lepton-pair or vector-boson-pair production at the LHC.
+We compare the data with predictions using these photon distributions, as well as the new LUXqed photon distribution.
+We study the impact of including these data on the NNPDF2.3QED, NNPDF3.0QED and CT14QEDinc fits.
+We find that these data place a useful and complementary cross-check on the photon distribution, which is consistent with LUXqed prediction while suggesting that the NNPDF photon error band should be significantly reduced.
+Additionally, we propose a simple model for describing the two-photon production of $W^+W^-$ at the LHC.
+Using this model, we constrain the amount of inelastic photon that remains after the experimental cuts are applied.

 \keywords{photon parton distribution functions; CMS}

 With the start of the 13 TeV run of the Large Hadron Collider (LHC), more precise theory calculations are needed to correctly interpret the present and upcoming experimental data.
 Calculations at the next-to-next-to-leading order (NNLO) in Quantum Chromodynamics (QCD) are becoming the standard, so that the theoretical uncertainty can be reduced to the same order as the experimental uncertainty.
 At this level of precision, the leading-order electroweak correction is also important, because the square of the coupling of the strong interaction ($\alpha_s$) is of the same order of magnitude as the electromagnetic coupling ($\alpha$).
 Therefore, it becomes necessary to include electroweak corrections in the calculations.